My son is six months old today. He is fascinating, delightful and awe-inspiring.

 Every moment of my son’s life is precious.
 Watching him, learning with him, evolving as a family.
 Watching my husband become this strong, wonderful role model.
 Precious.

-Having another baby will change that, it will change everything thing and although I could do without the grumpy screaming hours and the sleepless nights, I don’t want to change the dynamic our family of three has built.
+Having another baby will change that, it will change everything and although I could do without the grumpy screaming hours and the sleepless nights, I don’t want to change the dynamic our family of three has built.
 We are, more or less, contented.

 Isn’t that the most important thing?